My Google Keyword Rankings Dropped: How To Audit The Situation and Recover

 When your keyword rankings drop, it can be incredibly scary.
 The first three positions on Google receive nearly 60% of all clicks.
 If you drop off the first page of Google, this can have a significant financial impact on your business.

-Google makes thousands of changes to its algorithm each year.
-Some changes are minor, whereas others are major algorithm updates that can dramatically impact keyword rankings.
-Google often doesn’t tell you why your keyword rankings dropped, so it’s up to you, the webmaster, to figure this out unless you consult an SEO firm.
+When keyword rankings drop significantly, Google usually doesn’t tell you why this happened, so it’s up to you, the webmaster, to figure this out unless you consult an SEO firm.

-Below are reasons your keyword rankings may have dropped:
+Below are reasons why your keyword rankings may have dropped:

 • Google Algorithm Update